signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 * Write your own implementation of backward stepwise regression as a function `backward_step(df)` which follows these criteria:

-	* It begins with the full dataset -- the attractiveness ratings, which we're trying to predict, as well as the 17 activity scores.
+	* Begin with the full dataset -- the attractiveness ratings, which we're trying to predict, as well as the 17 activity scores.
 As before, *don't* include gender or the other 4 ratings.

-	* The function should repeatedly iterate.
+	* Initialize three empty vectors: `n_removed`, `rmse_cv`, and `rmse_nocv`.

+	* Repeatedly iterate until the data frame has fewer than 2 columns left.
 On each iteration, it should:

+		* Append the number of variables removed so far to `n_removed`.

-		* Use *10-fold cross validation* via `nfold_cv()` to calculate a cross-validated RMSE for the current model, measuring the quality of how well the currently selected variables can predict attractiveness.
+		* Use *10-fold cross-validation* via `nfold_cv()` to calculate a cross-validated RMSE for the current model, measuring the quality of how well the currently selected variables can predict attractiveness.
+Append this value to `rmse_cv`.

 		* Fit a linear model for attractiveness with the entire dataset (minus any variables which have previously been removed).

+		* Use the linear model to make predictions on the whole dataset and calculate the associated, *non-cross-validated* RMSE.
+Append this value to `rmse_nocv`.

 		* Remove the variable associated with the coefficient which has the *highest* $p$-value.
 (If a linear model is stored in `fit`, you can access data about the coefficients by looking at `summary(fit)$coefficients`.)

+	* At the end, the function should combine `n_removed`, `rmse_cv`, and `rmse_nocv` together into a data frame with three columns and return that data frame.

-	* The function should store the cross-validated estimates of RMSE in association with the number of features removed at each step.
-At the end, it should return both.
+* Run `backward_step()`.
+On the same graph, plot both the cross-validated RMSE estimate and the non-cross-validated RMSE against the number of features removed.

-* Run `backward_step()` and plot the number of variables removed against the cross-validated RMSE.
 Interpret the results.
+Is there any evidence of overfitting when using all 17 predictors in our linear model?

 Using R's `step()`
 ------------------